 The purpose of tags is to make information relatively easy to find.
 The topics covered under “people/event tags” are historical persons, authors, written works, and other specific events, organizations, or works that are the subject of the research and publications covered by the Project.
 This essay is intended to explain briefly how the “people/event” tags are being used.

-This present essay covers the third category and includes the following:
+This present essay covers the sixth category and includes the following: